Mera Ghar Meri Jannat

 Mera Ghar Meri Jannat is a 1968 Pakistani film directed by Hassan Tariq, who also wrote the screenplay, based on a story by Ali Sufiyan Afaqi.
 It was co-produced by Tariq and Afaqi, and countrywide released on 27 September 1968.

 The leading cast of the film includes Muhammad Ali, Shamim Ara and Rani.

-At annual Nigar Awards, it won two Special Awards for Rani and Baby Jugnu.
+At the annual Nigar Awards, it won two Special Awards for Rani and Baby Jugnu.

 Plot

-The plot revolves around a middle-class man who tired of his hard-working life.
-Her wife often realises him that their house with a little kid is like a heaven for her, but he only craves for a rich lifestyle and want to become wealthy.
+The plot revolves around a middle-class man who is tired of his hard-working life.
+His wife often makes him realize that their house with a little kid is like a heaven for her, but he only craves for a rich lifestyle and wants to get wealthy.
 He gets this chance when a rich man, who looks like him commits suicide.
-He proves himself to be dead, takes his place and starts living his life.
+He then proves himself to be dead, takes his place and starts living his life.